askpatrickw/makernotes/docs/machines/cnc-wood.md

 - Metal
 - glass

+### Spoil Board

+A spoil board is a sacrificial piece of wood placed under your workpiece.
+When you cut all the way through your workpiece you will cut into the spoil board.

+The maker space has some small pieces of 1/4" MDF you can use for small projects, but if you are going to be doing lots of cuts or many projects, you should bring your own spoil board along with your workpiece.

 ## Usage Rules

 Certification: [Vectric VCarve Pro design class](https://seattlemakers.org/catalog#vcarve) and [CNC-Mill machine certification](https://seattlemakers.org/catalog#CNCcert) are both required in order to use the machine solo.